hellige/au/README.md

 a specific number of matches, records of context before/after your match, etc.
 (see `au grep --help` for details).

+`au` also provides the same ability to search within normal JSON files:

+    $ au grep -o eventTime 2018-07-16T08:01:23.102 biglog.json

+`au` will attempt to automatically detect whether the input stream is JSON or au-encoded.

 ### Compressed files

 When your files are big enough to be annoying, you'll probably also want to